-WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND WHAT ARE THE KEY COMPETENCIES REQUIRED IN WHAT ARE THE LEARNING IN YOUR WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN RESPONSIBILITIES?
-YOUR JOB?
-JOB?
-YOUR JOB?
-(WHAT RESULTS DO YOU HAVE (LIST MINIMUM QUALIFICATIONS/ TO ACHIEVE) EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) holder, but could influence others; memoranda Plans in respect of own work and may influence work of others: and Creativity Standard interaction with clients on Procedures and policies are well procedures and basic policy matters. established and little innovation is - required.
+WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
+WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
+WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
+WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
+(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) holder, but could influence others; memoranda Plans in respect of own work and may influence work of others; and Creativity Standard interaction with clients on procedures and basic policy matters.
+Procedures and policies are well established and little innovation is required.